By Roy Stevenson

 Most software includes tools to improve your writing on the spot.
 Besides helping with grammar and spelling while writing the article, some word processing software will offer quite a bit more information if you set up your preferences correctly.

 After I’ve completed and rewritten the article to my satisfaction, I’ll run the “Spelling and Grammar” check in MS-Word.
 It’s a good check for a few things you might have missed.

 There's one important thing to remember about Spellcheck: it will correct your spelling, but that doesn't mean the word is used in the correct context.
 Spellcheck doesn’t know the difference between a deer and a dear, for example.
 So you and your volunteer editor will need to keep an eye out for these things.

 If you set up the options in MS-Word , once it does a spelling and grammar check a more detailed summary will pop up.
 This includes detailed information about the number of words in the document, words per paragraph, sentences per paragraph, readability and a few other statistics.

 I wrote a separate article about using readability statistics and how it can further improve your writing.

-My wife, who is also the editor of this website, has been editing my
+My wife, who also edits this website, has been editing my

 articles for years.
 She reads through a print copy of my article and